ThaiNangTaniPolitics/thainangtani-politics-observatory-42/analysis/0056-visa-reduction-and-the-burden-of-proof.md

 These factors suggest that crime patterns are shaped by institutional vulnerabilities rather than by the length of visa‑exempt stays.

+A further administrative dimension becomes visible: by externalising the problem to the duration of foreign mobility, the administrative apparatus shields itself from confronting internal structural weaknesses.
+Addressing corruption within immigration, the sale of nominee structures, or enforcement gaps would require institutional self‑scrutiny.
+The visa reduction instead functions as a form of defensive encapsulation: an external parameter is adjusted while the internal state of the bureaucracy remains unchanged.

 ---

 ## 6. Policy Context: Migration as a Security Category